tohagan/cli-config/README.md

 ## DESCRIPTION

-A simple **one line** `getConfig()` method that combines properties from:
+A simple `getConfig()` call that combines properties from ...

 - System settings file
 - User settings file
 - Command line options
 - Application overrides

-If you app supports multiple commands you can use a simple `run()` method that:
+If your app uses commands verbs you can implement your entire command line interface using a single `run()` method  that ...

-- Calls `getConfig()` and then finds and executes a command specified in your command line interface.
+- Calls `getConfig()` and then finds your command function from a command tree object and executes it.
+  - Rapidly build your command tree based on functions exported by your modules.
   - Command functions accept a single `config` argument returned by `getConfig()`.
-  - Rapidly build your command interface based on functions exported by your modules.

 ### Design & Features: